developmentseed/osm-seed/images/db/README.md

 ### Configuration

-In order to run container, it needs environment variables, these can be found in the following files👇:
+In order to run this container we need environment variables, these can be found in the following files👇:

 - [.env.db.example](./../../.env.db.example)